| $320.00 in interest income from Bank of America. | |

 A. Can file as married/RDP filing jointly.

-B. Combine their individual AGIs from their federal tax returns filed with
+B. Combine their individual AGIs from their federal tax returns filed with the IRS.

 C. Can file as married/RDP filing jointly if they previously filed jointly.